fru-io/handbook/docs/project-management/issue-flow.md

     - Set the `Work in Progress` or `Not Ready` labels
     - Put `WIP` in your PR title
 5. When the PR is approved and ready for merge, validate its acceptance criteria, user stories in the related issue by checking them off.
-6. Depending on the method of PR connection in step 3, a merged PR will automatically close its linked issue and move it to the `Closed` pipeline.
-If the issue is complete but is not automatically closed, ensure that it is.
+6. Depending on the method of PR connection in step 3, a merged PR will automatically close its linked issue and move to the `Closed` pipeline.
+If the issue is completed but not automatically closed, close it manually.
 7. If an issue is completed but requires sign-off from a product owner before closing, set the label to `done` and put it in the `Needs Review` pipeline.
+8. Issues can and do have multiple PRs associated.
+An issue remains open on the board with merged PRs linked to it when it is still in progress and there is more work coming.

 ## Issue Sizing
 We use a modified version of the [Fibonacci scale](https://en.wikipedia.org/wiki/Fibonacci_scale_(agile)) to relatively size our issues in Slack, asynchronously.
 A how-to is posted in the channel.